 FOR EXAMPLE...
-What species of wildlife you are interested in having populate your area will dictate your forest management decisions.
-Not all wildlife need full time protection of the forest.
-Deer and other game species are often seen in the open savannah-like conditions created by a clearcut.
+What species of wildlife you are interested in having populate your area will dictate yourforest management decisions.
+Not all wildlife need the full time protection of a forest.
+Deer and others game species are often seen in the open savannah-like conditions created by a clearcut.